Shashi Techlogues

 So we have added a button that should take the screenshot and save it as an image.

-Code for adding the download button.
+Here is the code for adding the download button:

 Positioned(